f90/Wave-U-Net/README.md

 For the (improved) Pytorch version, click [here](https://github.com/f90/Wave-U-Net-Pytorch).

-For an implementation in Tensorflow 2/Keras, click [here](https://github.com/satvik-venkatesh/Wave-U-net-TF2).
+For a third-party implementation in Tensorflow 2/Keras (not by me), click [here](https://github.com/satvik-venkatesh/Wave-U-net-TF2).

 ## Listening examples